ranjannalini10/Netflix_Movies_And_Tv_Shows_Clustering/README.md

 - Exploratory Data Analysis.

-- Understanding what type content is available in different countries
+- Understanding what type content is available in different countries.

 - Is Netflix has increasingly focusing on TV rather than movies in recent years